 Cottage cheese, like milk, comes in whole, 2 percent and fat-free versions, also providing the same nutrients as fat-laden cheese.
 Ice cream made with skim milk is fat free.
-The American Academy of Family Physicians warns consumers to beware of the many products that use sugar to make up for the lack of taste in fat-free products.
+The American Academy of Family Physicians warns consumers to beware of the many products that use sugar and salt to make up for the lack of taste in fat-free products.

 Most fruits and vegetables have no fat in their purest forms.
 Coconuts and avocados are exceptions.
-It's usually the sauces, butter and other toppings you put on fruits and vegetables that increase the fat content.
-Most beans and legumes are fat-free when they are closest to their natural form.
-Canned beans often don't have added fats and are ready to eat.
+The sauces, butter and other toppings you put on fruits and vegetables usually are the culprits for increasing the fat content when consuming fruits and vegetables.

 While creams and sauces typically are loaded with fat, there are many fat-free condiments you can use to flavor food.
-Soy sauce, Worcestershire sauce, mustard and ketchup are fat free.
+Soy sauce, Worcestershire sauce, mustard, and ketchup are fat free.
 Vinegar is available in a wide range of flavors to add fat-free flavor to dishes.

 Practice portion control when using condiments to flavor your meals.
-While they might be free of fat, many condiments come loaded with sugar -- which boosts your calorie intake -- or packed with sodium, which can negatively affect your health.
+While they might be free of fat, many condiments come loaded with sugar — which boosts your calorie intake — or packed with sodium, which can negatively affect your health.